Psellos

 Martin Tompa (tompa@psellos.com)

-I am a Professor of Computer Science & Engineering at the University of Washington, where I teach discrete mathematics, logic, probability, design and analysis of algorithms, and other related courses.
+I am a Professor of Computer Science & Engineering at the University of Washington, where I teach discrete mathematics, probability and statistics, design and analysis of algorithms, and other related courses.
 I have always loved playing games.
-Games are great tools for learning to think logically but, more important, seem to me an integral part of happy family or social life.
-I will be delighted if game-players, parents, teachers, and students find this series fun and useful.
+Games are great tools for learning to think logically and are a wonderful component of happy family or social life.

 Subscribe